-The current research is based on a case study of Luxembourg, a small state of 600,000 inhabitants, which is characterized by first, the existence of a single metropolitan region centered on Luxembourg City.
+The current research is based on a case study of Luxembourg, a small state of 626,000 inhabitants, which is characterized by first, the existence of a single metropolitan region centered on Luxembourg City.
 This small and urbanized state is symbolic of current global cities in terms of demography, media market, and cultural life.
 It is an urban center (1) assembling multiple national communities pooled by the economy, (2) generating new mass media initiatives, and (3) enlarging its art venues.

 Luxembourgers represent the most important national group.
-Nevertheless, foreign residents constitute nearly half of the total population (Statec, 202017a).
+Nevertheless, foreign residents constitute nearly half of the total population (Statec, 2020).
 In parallel, 70 % of the inhabitants living in the capital city are non-Luxembourgers (Klein & Peltier, 2017).
 There is also an age gap between Luxembourgers and foreign residents.
 The booming economy of Luxembourg and its seductive salaries attract an active population from the rest of the world.
 Consequently, the relatively small community of Luxembourgers forms a clear majority only among demographic segments at the periphery of the job market, and especially among people over 54 years of age (Peltier & Klein, 2018a).
 There is also a clear national segmentation in terms of education level, income and professions among the most represented national communities.
-On the one hand there is a Portuguese community (the most numerous foreign group, accounting for 97,000 people in 2017), the members of which tend to have the lowest education level, income and professional status.
-On the other hand, the Luxembourgers, Belgians, French, Germans and the Italians have a larger proportion of citizens with a higher level of education, average income and professional occupation (Statec, 2017b).
+On the one hand there is a Portuguese community (the most numerous foreign group, accounting for 95,000 people in 2020), the members of which tend to have the lowest education level, income and professional status.
+On the other hand, the Luxembourgers, Belgians, French, Germans, and the Italians have a larger proportion of citizens with a higher level of education, average income and professional occupation (Statec, 2017).
 Compared with Luxembourgers, the Portuguese are also over-represented in the younger segments of the resident population (Peltier & Klein, 2018b).
 Lastly, Luxembourg is one of the richest states in the world.
-However, the economic growth tended to be pro-rich in the 2000s and poverty is present locally (Frising, 2018; Statec, 2017b).
+However, the economic growth tended to be pro-rich in the 2000s and poverty is present locally (Frising, 2018; Statec, 2017).
 Again, there are variations depending on the national groups, due to differences in qualifications and professional status (Statec, 2018).
 The Luxembourg case study is comparable with other small yet global cities, such as Geneva and Basel in Switzerland.